TalAter/annyang/docs/README.md

 ## addCallback(type, callback, [context])

-Add a callback to be called in case one of the following events happens:
+Add a callback function to be called in case one of the following events happens:

-start, error, end, result, resultMatch, resultNoMatch, errorNetwork, errorPermissionBlocked, errorPermissionDenied
+start, error, end, result, resultMatch, resultNoMatch, errorNetwork, errorPermissionBlocked, errorPermissionDenied.

 ### Examples: